 Try these Mobile Feedback Templates

 There are a variety of different mobile feedback surveys your organisation can deploy in-app in order to gather meaningful mobile feedback.
 To help visualise how these might look we’ve put together a list of mobile feedback survey templates for you.
-Each of these mobile feedback templates leverages a different metric which caters to a different goal:
+Each of these mobile feedback templates leverages a different metric that caters to a different goal:

 Mobile Feedback Template 1: Customer Satisfaction (CSAT)

-Customer satisfaction is one of the top scoring methods for businesses to measure brand loyalty.
+Customer satisfaction is one of the top-scoring methods for businesses to measure brand loyalty.
 Collecting this feedback helps you measure how your brand (or services) are meeting your customers’ expectations.
 It is also very versatile, as you can use it to understand how customers value different aspects of your business.

 *CSAT templates are ideal for gathering insights into your customers’ overall satisfaction with your mobile app.